alexvaque/python-docker-test/README.md

 localhost:80/service/*

 ### Special endpoints
  /test -> return Hello World

  /allrunning/<runninghour>          return bus that are not running at <runninghour>

  /isrunning/<runninghour>/<route>   return if the bus <route> is running or not at <runninghour>

-/statistics/                       return statistics in Json /statistics/xml                    return statistics in XML format
+ /statistics/                       return statistics in Json

+ /statistics/xml                    return statistics in XML format

 running hour = [00,01,02, .., 23]
 route        = http://webservices.nextbus.com/service/publicXMLFeed?command=routeList&a=sf-muni

+## CODE INFORMATION

+path: flask-index/app

+	./config.py         -> Config files (redis  hostname, proxy hostname or direct url and port to use) ./main.py           -> FLASK PROJECT with the MAIN functions

+	./xmlparsing.py     -> Parsing the information and to get the information ./json2xml.py       -> class to convert json 2 xml ./timeit.py         -> to save statistics
+	./redisfunctions.py -> redis functions used to store the statistics into Redis